endless-sky/endless-sky-wiki/BuildInstructions.md

 # Linux

-Use your favorite package manager to install the following (version numbers may vary depending on your distribution):
+Use your favorite package manager to install the following (version numbers will vary depending on your distribution):
 * g++
 * scons
 * libsdl2-dev